momogentoo/ehour/README.md

    Two time-stamps are recorded and stored in database.
 Will display on User Management Page.

    See demo/user_profile.png

+ - Allow to opt out email reminder for selected users

+ Boss may need an account but won't enter hours.
+Weekly email reminder is unnecessary.
+Uncheck it in user profile editing

  - Several Other Changes
    -- Modified parent pom.xml will make download of most of dependencies directly from official Maven repository.
 Only 1 charting module will still download from original author's repository.